junosuarez/refcount/README.md

 Initializes a new `refcount`er.
 If an `initial` count is not specified, it defaults to 0.

 ### refcount#push(), refcount#push(delta : Number)
 Increments the count by 1 or `delta`.
+Returns the current counter value.

 ### refcount#pop(), refcount#pop(delta : Number)
 Decrements the count by 1 or `delta`, to a minimum of 0.
+Returns the current counter value.

+### refcount#i : Number
+The current counter value

+### refcount#highwater : Number
+The highest counter value

 ## events